BodgeMaster/new_dawn_mirror/01 Unlikely Encounter (Annie intro).md

 AgriWorks Login: █
 ```

 Annie picks up the phone again - but who to call?
 Her coworkers would probably make fun of her or be annoyed.
-Also, this place, ‘Cryo Outpost 53’, she had never heard of it.
+Also, this place, ‘Cryo Facility 53’, she had never heard of it.
 The only one who might know more about that place is her grandpa, as he had thoroughly studied the plans of the city in his spare time back in the day.
 So she dials his number...

-"Hello", says an old, friendly voice on the other end.

-"Hello, it’s Annie."
+She is greeted by the friendly voice of an old man.

-"Hey Annie!
-What’s on your mind that you call now?" *Not to self: Improve this, it doesn’t sound right to me*
+"What’s on your mind that you call now?" *Note to self: Improve this, it doesn’t sound right to me*

-"Hey Grandpa!
-So ...
-Uhhh..."
+"Uhhh..."
 She makes a short pause.
-"This might be a little bit weird but someone contacted me from a location called ‘Cryo Outpost 53’.
+"This might be a little bit weird but someone contacted me from a location called ‘Cryo Facility 53’.
 I wondered if you happen to know where that is."

-"Cryo Outpost?
+"Cryo Facility?
 Haven’t heard anyone talk about these in a while...
 Are you sure?"

-"Yes, he wrote it to me: Cryo Outpost 53."
+"Yes, it says here: Cryo Facility 53."

-"What did he want?
+"What does he want?"

+Annie relays what Jack had told her about his situation and asks who would be the right person to help him.
+"That’s a bit of a tricky question...
+These cryogenics facilities are outside the dome. "

 *Missing dialog here:*